Home>Undergraduate>Undergraduate Admissions>Evaluation 4: the interview

 Candidates should be prepared to talk about themselves, their background and their ambitions.

-You can also practice by discussing a variety subjects and images, either that you know well or that you are unfamiliar with, ensuring that you express yourself clearly and honestly and craft well thought-out arguments.
+You can also practise by discussing a variety subjects and images, either that you know well or that you are unfamiliar with, ensuring that you express yourself clearly and honestly and craft well thought-out arguments.

 Find out more